Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 **Using a medieval inspired siege-weapon to launch bean bag bunnies** - Fire projectiles across the room using our trebuchets!
 Can you work out how to make them go really far?

-Last initially checked on 2024-12-27 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on 2025-01-11 by Jessica Trevelyan (jet81@cam.ac.uk).
+Last initially checked on 2025-11-29 by Evelyn Bassett (ejb228@cam.ac.uk) and double-checked on 2025-01-11 by Jessica Trevelyan (jet81@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->